GoogleCloudPlatform/community/tutorials/absence-alerts-stackdriver/index.md

 ## What's next

-* Take a look at some more [Sample alert policies](https://cloud.google.com/monitoring/alerts/policies-in-json).
+* Take a look at some more [sample alert policies](https://cloud.google.com/monitoring/alerts/policies-in-json).
 * Try out other Google Cloud features for yourself.
 Have a look at our [tutorials](https://cloud.google.com/tutorials/).